 There you have it!
 We hope this article has helped you compare these liveaboards in Australia so that you can find one that is suitable one for you.
-For those looking for last-minute deals, liveaboard.com offers great discounted prices which are worth checking out.
+For those looking for last-minute deals, liveaboard.com and Divebooker offers great discounted prices which are worth checking out.

 Now go and experience Australia in all its glory — I hear it’s great!